hassaanQadir/chargemaster/README.md

-##What is onlinechargemaster.com
+#What is onlinechargemaster.com
 This website allows users to search for a medical procedure and receive a list of nearby hospitals, ranked by price for that procedure.
 Currently functionality is limited to California and the website is pretty ugly, but if you're in California, we got your back!

-# Chargemaster v1.0.0
+# Notes on Chargemaster v1.0.0

 I have it running off the Python Anywhere hacker plan at hassaanQadir.pythonanywhere.com